e-xode/vui/README.md

 }))
 ```

-Note: The current version of VUI works only with vue-i18n and option legacy = false
+Note: The current version of VUI works only with vue-i18n and option legacy = false (translations are components isolated)
-( Translations are components isolated )

-## Dev into vui
+## Develop and customize vui sources
 ```sh
 copy .env_sample .env
 ```